Savannah River Site: MOX fuel fabrication facility

-Litigation

 After six years of litigation over plutonium moved to the site, South Carolina Attorney General Alan Wilson announced on 31 August 2020 that the federal government agreed to pay the state $600 million.
 Wilson described this as "the single largest settlement in South Carolina's history".
 The federal government also agreed to remove the remaining 9.5 metric tons of plutonium stored at the site by 2037.
 At a town hall meeting at USC-Aiken on 20 August 2021, South Carolina Governor Henry McMaster led a discussion on how to spend $525 million of that amount.